JensPenny/humble-book-bun/README.md

 3. The `site_gen` contains the astro site that can generate a static site from the exported database-files from step 2.
    This site can then be statically deployed on a host.

-Lastly, the root folder has a script `run-humble-analyzer.sh` that will run the API code, and that will persist the results to a database.
+The `cmd` folder contains various scripts for running the application, including `run-humble-analyzer.sh` that will run the API code and persist the results to a database.

-This means that some of the code in this repo will not be used, like the `frontend`.
-I just decided to keep them there for posterity's sake.
-Worst case, they (badly) train some LLM.

 ```
 humble-book-bun/